Plus a possible downside of doing this

 By default, the Google Chrome browser can currently only be downloaded and installed while connected to the Internet.
 The small file you download will start the installer, which will then go to the Internet to download the rest of the Google Chrome files.

-You can download the latest official offline version of the Google Chrome browser by clicking on this link:
+You can download the latest official standalone version of the Google Chrome browser by clicking on this link:

 Note the parameter standalone=1 appended to the end of the URL.
 This will get your the full installer that you can then install on your local system without having to be connected to the Internet.

 The only possible downside to using these offline installers is that the auto-update option may not work properly.
 So just keep that in mind when using the offline installer to distribute the software to many computers at once.
 Personally, I tested it on several computers and the browser updated normally without any errors.
 Enjoy!